lakshitaverma/Todo-app-with-all-hooks/README.md

-# React Todo App wihh all hooks
+# React Todo App with all hooks

 Todo app with clean architecture and all hooks like useState, useContext, useReducer, useEffect